Escort Booking advice

 If you are extending the period, you can politely discuss how much more you should donate but don’t assume you will be offered a discount.

-What to do if Escorts demand deposits?
+What do I do if Escorts demand deposits?

 If a provider doesn’t ask for ID, S/M links etc – Be wary!
 (Scammers are only interested in your cash).

 It is up the client to check the reviews on the profiles and also to leave honest reviews about your experience.
-Badmouthing a provider will probably get you blacklisted and banned from this site.

 Banking info – IF you do see the providers real info, destroy it and forget you ever saw it.